ehsanasgharzde/edepth/README.md

 *General Architecture Overview*

 ### Encoder

 The encoder extracts features from the input data using multiple dense blocks, each containing convolutional layers with shared feature maps concatenated across layers.
-Translation layers follow dense blocks to reduce the number of channels and spatial dimensions.
+Transition layers follow dense blocks to reduce the number of channels and spatial dimensions:

+- **initialConvolution**: Convolution layer with kernel size 5.
+- **pool**: Max pooling layer with kernel size 2 and stride 2.
+- **denseBlocks**: Sequence of dense blocks for feature extraction.
+- **transitionLayers**: Sequence of transition layers to reduce channel dimensions.

 ### Fully Connected Layers

 Between the encoder and decoder, the model includes fully connected layers to process the features:

-- `fullyConnectedI`: Linear layer transforming the encoder output to a fixed-size vector.
+- **fullyConnectedI**: Linear layer transforming the encoder output to a fixed-size vector.
-- `fullyConnectedII`: Linear layer transforming the fixed-size vector back to the size expected by the decoder.
+- **fullyConnectedII**: Linear layer transforming the fixed-size vector back to the size expected by the decoder.

 ### Decoder

-The decoder reconstructs the depth map from the encoded features using upsampling layers.
+The decoder reconstructs the depth map from the encoded features using upsampling layers:

+- **upSampleI**: Upsampling layer with scale factor 2.
+- **convI**: Convolution layer with kernel size 3.
+- **upSampleII**: Upsampling layer with scale factor 2.
+- **convII**: Convolution layer with kernel size 3.
+- **upSampleIII**: Upsampling layer with scale factor 2.
+- **convIII**: Convolution layer with kernel size 3.
+- **upSampleIV**: Upsampling layer with scale factor 2.
+- **convIV**: Convolution layer with kernel size 3, outputting a single-channel depth map.

 ![Detailed Architecture](architecture/edepth-detailed-architecture.png)